PF

 Instructions

-3. 3Pat dry beef with paper towel; sear in batches in the hot oil/bacon fat until browned on all sides.
-Remove to the dish with the bacon.
+2. 2Pat the beef brisket dry with paper towels.
+Working in batches, sear the beef in the hot oil/bacon fat over medium-high heat for 4–5 minutes per batch until deeply browned on all sides, then transfer to the plate with bacon.

 Nutrition — Per Serving